What is Risk Monitoring?

 Risk monitoring is a critical part of any risk management process.
 When it’s done correctly, it can help a company minimise losses or accelerate profit.
 It is essential to have risk monitoring software to let you know what is happening in the business.
 The software will help you identify the top risks and will help you see which ones to focus on.
 It is also vital to monitor risk control and mitigation processes.
 When done correctly, the control and mitigation actions may manage a potential risk event before it becomes an issue with the associated potential impact.

 Risk monitoring is an essential aspect of business processes.
 A risk is anything that might be a threat or opportunity, so it is crucial to monitor risk closely.
-This includes monitoring risk on a global or local level, checking for patterns in risk, the risk trigger (cause) and identifying what might cause a risk to happen.
+This includes monitoring risk on a global or local level, checking for patterns in risk, identifying the risk trigger (cause), and identifying what might cause a risk event.

 What is a Risk Monitoring plan?